bananajoeo7/csc208/Proposed_Class_Changes/README.md

 | Class Type 2 | Students present their questions to the class and will discuss the answers. |
 | Repeat...    | Until the entire chapter or sufficient content is completed.   |
 | Class Type 3 | Quiz if necessary on covered material.                          |
+#### Question Assigner:
+Use this [Question Assigner](https://github.com/bananajoeo7/csc208/blob/main/Proposed_Class_Changes/Question_Assigner.py) that was written in Python to assign questions.
 #### Notes:
 ##### Students will be graded on the following:
 - Regular Git Repo commits for their presentations.